Topological conditions on inhomogeneous fractals in Martin boundary theory and their algorithmic testing: Some general facts

 \section{Some general facts}

-We want to collect in this section some facts about (inhomogenous) fractals and the condition (B2).
-As a first topic we want to answer the question if there is a minimal inhomogenous fractal which fulfills (B2).
-Later we want to set up a minimal example which won't fulfill (B2).\\ Those minimal examples should fulfill some conditions such that they are actually real minimal examples: \begin{itemize} \item We want the number of copies resp. the length of the alphabet $\mathcal A$ to be minimal. \item The open set condition should hold.
-This condition seems may be not relevant for finding a minimal example, since we could consider the so called Haka Tree (for more informations see \cite[Example 1.2.9]{Kigami2001}.
+We want to collect in this section some facts about (inhomogeneous) fractals and the condition \ref{B2}.
+As a first topic we want to answer the question if there is a minimal inhomogeneous fractal which fulfills \ref{B2}.
+Later we want to set up a minimal example which won't fulfill \ref{B2}.\\ Those minimal examples should fulfill some conditions such that they are actually real minimal examples: \begin{itemize} \item We want the number of copies resp. the length of the alphabet $\mathcal A$ to be minimal. \item The open set condition should hold.
+This condition seems may be not relevant for finding a minimal example, since we could consider the so called Haka Tree (for more information see \cite[Example 1.2.9]{Kigami2001}.
 But since we want to apply the results of \cite{FK2019} we need the OSC. \item All those examples should be indeed fractals (see for example \cite[Introduction]{FalconerFG} for a definition of a fractal through a list of properties).
-Of course, one could define the intervall $[0,1]$ as a self-similar fractal with two (or more copies), but it is obvious that this is only an artifical fractal. \item Those examples should contain at least a word $w$ with $R(w) > 1$.
-If we would consider a fractal where all words $w$ fulfill $R(w) = 1$, then (B2) would be fulfilled automatically.
-This would make the minimal example meaningless. \item The mass distribution should be inhomogenous, otherwise (B2) is also automatically fulfilled. \end{itemize} In other words, our minimal example should be an inhomogenous fractal, minimal in the sense of the number of copies and should contain a word $w$ with $R(w) > 1$. \begin{bsp}[Minimal inhomogenous fractal example fulfilling (B2)] We claim, that our minimal example needs three copies.
-For this, we show that there is no fractal fulfilling the above criterias for a minimal example with one or two copies.\\ An example with only one copy would be neither fractal nor would it contain a word $w$ with $R(w) > 1$.
-So let us take a look at the case with two copies.
-If we consider two smaller copies, they are either connected and we receive as attractor an intervall and we can say that this is the unit invervall $I=[0,1]$ (otherwise we can scale).
-However $I$ is not a fractal and thus $I$ is not a valid minimal example.\\ If those two copies are disconnected we receive a Cantor-like set $\mathcal C$.
-It holds that all words $w\in\mathcal W$ fulfill $R(w) = 1$ and $\mathcal C$ is no valid example.\\ Thus we need at least three smaller copies.
-In section \ref{sec:SG2} we introduced the Sierpi\'nski gasket, which consists of three smaller copies.
-Therefore we can use either example \ref{bsp:SG2-1fp} or \ref{bsp:SG2-2fp} as a minimal inhomogenous fractal example fulfilling (B2). \end{bsp} In our next example we want to consider a fractal, which (in contrast to the previous example) won't fulfill (B2). \begin{bsp}[Minimal inhomogenous fractal example not fulfilling (B2)] As in example \ref{bsp:minB2} we can argue that our example needs again at least three copies.
-Thus we can use again the Sierpi\'nski gasket as an example.
-Since we want an inhomogenous fractal which won't fulfill (B2), we have to use example \ref{bsp:SG2-0fp}.
-If we choose this IFS with inhomogenous weights (B2) won't hold. \end{bsp} In total we get two examples, which fulfill our criterias of a minimal example.
-One which fulfills (B2), one which won't.\\ As a next step we want to consider so called nested fractals, which are charaterized as follows: \begin{defi}[\cite{Hambly2000}] We want to denote by $F_0'\defgl\{q_i: S_i(q_i)=q_i\}$ the set of all fixed points of the similitudes $S_i$.
-Further we want do define the set of all essential fixed points $F_0$ by $F_0\defgl\{x\in F_0': \exists i, j\in\mathcal A, y \in F_0', x\neq y\text{ st. } S_i(x)=S_j(y)\}$.
-A fractal $K$ is then called nested, if it satisfies: \begin{enumerate} \item Connectivity: For any $1$-cells $C$ and $C'$, there is a sequence $\{C_i: i=0,\dots, n\}$ of $1$-cells such that $C_0=C, C_n = C'$ and $C_{i-1}\cap C_i\neq \emptyset, i=1,\dots, n$. \item Symmetry: If $x,y\in F_0$, then reflection in the hyperplane $H_{xy}=\{Z:|z-x|=|z-y|\}$ maps $S^n(F_0)$ to itself. \item Nesting: If $v,w\in\mathcal W$ with $v\neq w$, then
+Of course, one could define the interval $[0,1]$ as a self--similar fractal with two (or more copies), but it is obvious that this is only an artificial fractal. \item Those examples should contain at least a word $w$ with $R(w) > 1$.
+If we would consider a fractal where all words $w$ fulfill $R(w) = 1$, then \ref{B2} would be fulfilled automatically.
+This would make the minimal example meaningless. \item The mass distribution should be inhomogeneous, otherwise \ref{B2} is also automatically fulfilled. \end{itemize} In other words, our minimal example should be an inhomogeneous fractal, minimal in the sense of the number of copies and should contain a word $w$ with $R(w) > 1$. \begin{bsp}[Minimal inhomogeneous fractal fulfilling \ref{B2}] Our minimal example needs at least two small copies, otherwise we are unable to define an IFS.
+In fact this is possible with the von Koch curve, which is named after the Swedish mathematician Helge von Koch (1870 -- 1924) who introduced this fractal in 1904 \cite{Koch1904}.